spironoo/miro-cases/Documentation/SOLDERING_TUTORIAL.md

 ![IMU in Jig - Soldered](../Images/20251211_065316.jpg)

-### Kapton Tape
+### Cover the rear with Kapton Tape

 Place Kapton Tape onto the rear of the board to prevent shorts.
-Optional, but highly recommended.
+Optional, but in this configuration, highly recommended.

 ![Kapton Tape Placed on IMU](../Images/20251211_065454.jpg)

 ---

-## Part 5: Stacking the IMU onto SuperMini
+## Part 4: Stacking the IMU onto SuperMini

 ### Prepare for Stacking

 Position the IMU above the SuperMini board.
-The pins from the IMU will go through specific holes on the SuperMini to create the "stacked" configuration.
+The pins from the IMU will go through pinholes on the SuperMini to create the "stacked" configuration.
+If your IMU is at an off-angle to the SuperMini, don't worry!
+The case has tolerances to account for that.

 ![Completed IMU with Pins](../Images/20251211_065601.jpg)
 ![Stacking Preparation](../Images/20251211_065658.jpg)

 ### Solder Stack Connection

 Solder all the exposed pins, ensuring clean joints.
+If you're not sure what a clean joint looks like, you can follow [this guide.](https://learn.adafruit.com/adafruit-guide-excellent-soldering/common-problems)

 ![Stack Soldered](../Images/20251211_065811.jpg)